wp-plugins/participants-database/readme.txt

 = People are signing up, but emails are not getting sent =

+Use my [Email Troubleshooting Flowchart](http://xnau.com/participants-database-email-troubleshooting/) to help you diagnose the problem.

 Of course make sure your settings are set to send emails.

 The most common reason emails are not being sent is because the WP application cannot send email.
 If you are having this problem, I suggest you install an SMTP plugin (like WP-Mail-SMTP) and use that plugin to test your email sending.
 Sometimes it is necessary to set up and use SMTP (which is not the default on most systems) to successfully send email.